California Juvenile Justice System

 The right counsel can help you avoid pitfalls that may arise in the case, such as the juvenile court’s determination that the case is serious enough (i.e., felony) to justify your child being charged and tried as an adult.
 If your child is tried as an adult, his or her case is moved to adult criminal court, and if convicted, may go to prison with adult offenders.

-As former prosecutors, the defense lawyers at The Law Offices of Robert Ernenwein, PC., have handled over a thousand juvenile cases.
+The defense lawyers at The Law Offices of Robert Ernenwein, PC., have handled over a thousand juvenile cases over the course of 60 years.
 We will make every possible effort to allow your child to remain in juvenile court.
 We can attend your child’s fitness hearing, where the court makes the decision whether to try your child as an adult or a juvenile.
 Psychiatric reports, probation reports and legal arguments can be arranged to help convince the juvenile court to retain its jurisdiction over the minor.

-As former Los Angeles County deputy district attorneys, the lawyers at The Law Offices of Robert Ernenwein, PC., know the criminal process inside out, giving them a distinct edge when they represents you in court.
+As Robert Ernenwein is a former Los Angeles County District Attorney, the lawyers at The Law Offices of Robert Ernenwein, PC., know the criminal process inside out, giving them a distinct edge when they represent you in court.
 They are well-respected and well-known by Los Angeles prosecutors and judges.

 If your child has been charged in a criminal case, contact The Law Offices of Robert Ernenwein, PC., Los Angeles and Orange County criminal defense lawyers today at 424-552-3901 for a free case review.